josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 ### `entryComponents` and `ANALYZE_FOR_ENTRY_COMPONENTS` no longer required

 Previously, the `entryComponents` array in the `NgModule` definition was used to tell the compiler which components would be created and inserted dynamically.
-With Ivy, this isn't a requirement anymore and the `entryComponents` array can be removed from existing module declarations.
+With Ivy, this is not a requirement anymore and the `entryComponents` array can be removed from existing module declarations.
 The same applies to the `ANALYZE_FOR_ENTRY_COMPONENTS` injection token.

 <div class="alert is-helpful">